 Mooneyes have deep bodies that are strongly compressed laterally.
 Color varies from steel blue on the back to silver sides and a white belly.
 The eye has a silvery iris.
 The belly has a fleshy keel, but lacks scutes.
 The head is blunt and rounded with a slightly oblique mouth.
 Teeth are in both jaws, as well as on the roof of the mouth and on the tongue.
 There are 15 to 17 gill rakers along the lower limb of the first gill arch.
 The fish has adipose eyelids.
 Scales are cycloid and the lateral line has 52 to 57 scales.
 The dorsal fin has 10 to 14 rays and inserts in front of the anal fin, which has 26 to 29 rays.
 Males have a sickle-shaped anal fin, and in females it is bowl-shaped.
 An axillary process is found near the base of the pelvic fin.
 Anglers often mistaken this fish as a Gizzard Shad.

 Restricted to the large rivers in Iowa; found in many of the larger, interior rivers such as the Cedar, Des Moines and Upper Iowa Rivers, but most abundant in the Mississippi River.
 It has been documented in the Big Sioux and Missouri River, but its distribution spreads along the southern and eastern borders of the state.

 Plankton during the young stages of life switching to insects, mollusks, crayfish, and small fish at later stages.

-These fish are minnow eaters, so fish for them like you would for white bass or crappies.
+Mooneye eat minnows; fish for them like you would for White Bass or crappies.